api3dao/oev-docs/docs/reference/oev-network/dapps/index.md

 # {{$frontmatter.title}}

-OEV auctions operate as a supplementary service to regular data feed operations, ensuring that updates persist through the oracle even during OEV relay downtime or periods with limited OEV opportunities.
-Integration involves deploying a proxy data feed contract and directing the dApp to it.
+OEV auctions operate as a supplementary service to regular data feed operations, ensuring that updates persist through the oracle even during OEV Network downtime or periods with limited OEV opportunities.
+Integration involves reading from a proxy contract visible on the [API3 Market](https://market.api3.org).

+All the dAPIs on over 35+ chains have their own proxy addresses listed on the market.

 ## Proxy Contract